yohann84L/home-assignment-answer/README.md

 3. use transfer learning with pretrained architecture (same ones)

 Considering the number of sample we have, it is more interesting to use transfer learning to use the pretrained feature extractor and avoid a bit of overfitting.
+As we do not have a big dataset and our data is not similar to ImageNet (the dataset used to train ResNet), we'll freeze the only some lower layer.
+I choose to freeze the first 6 layer (this number is choosen quite randomly) and change the last layer to match out 2 ouput class.

-PyTorch offer a lot of pretrained model in `torchvision.models`, I will use here ResNet50 ([Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385)).
-It offer a good balance between top % error and number of paramters.
+PyTorch offer a lot of pretrained model in `torchvision.models`, I will use here ResNet18 ([Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385)).

-The pretrained model from `torchvision.models` has a last layer with 2048 outputs.
-We need to fine tune this classifier by changing it.
-To do that, we replace the original classifier by the following.
+This model is very lighteweight compared to ResNet50 or 102, it is good choice to get first results.

 Workflow to train the classifier:
 - Build dataset using `FoodVisorDataset`
-- Build loader using `FoodDatasetLoader`, we use a sampler for the loader:
+- Build loader using pytorch `DatasetLoader`, we use a sampler for the loader:
-    - `WeightedRandomSampler` for train_loader
-    - `RandomSampler` for test_loader
 - Build model classifier with `AlimentClassifier().build_model()`
 - Train model with `AlimentClassifier().train_classifier(train_loader, test_loader)`